 The PLA has a statutory responsibility to the safety of all of those using the River Thames and therefore, needs to be notified about any intended UAV flight over the river.

 Those wishing to fly a UAV over the Thames should notify us at least 3 working days in advance, to enable us to assess the potential impact it might have on the safety of river users.
 Contact us with as much information as possible via our Drone Online Notification Portal.

 Where can I stop in central London for a short period?
 Where are moorings?

 Guidance about the location of short term visitor moorings and who the operator is can be viewed on our Boating on the Thames website, which also has information about pump out, fuel facilities and other services.
 Please note: You must ensure you have contacted mooring providers in advance of your journey.

 The London Port Health Authority is responsible for matters including noise from vessels.
-You can contact them here.
+Additional information can be found here.